Bachelor of Science (B.Sc) in Biology

 Molecular Biology

-Study of molecular mechanisms underlying biological processes and gene expression.
+Study of molecular mechanisms underlying biological processes, gene regulation, DNA replication, and protein synthesis.

 Environmental Biology